pxseu/anilist-readme/README.md

 ## Note

-This was made by a person who uses primarly TypeScript which does not know how to use Python.
+This was made by a person who primarily uses TypeScript and doesn't know how to use Python.

 ## How to